Ryan Mishler

 Ryan Mishler (born May 23, 1968) is a Republican member of the Indiana Senate, representing the 9th district.

 Education

 Ryan Mishler is a graduate of the University of Southern California and Worsham College of Mortuary Science.

 Senate

 Mishler has represented the 9th district in the State Senate since 2004.
 He serves as Chairman of the Appropriations and as Majority member of the Tax & Fiscal Policy committee.
 The district includes portions of Kosciusko, Marshall, St. Joseph, and Elkhart counties.
 He was re-elected in 2024 running unopposed.

-Personal
+Personal life

 Mishler serves as President of Mishler Funeral Homes and the Bremen Monument Company.
 He is a Methodist.